awsdocs/aws-freertos-docs/doc_source/userguide/ota-console-workflow.md

 1. Under **Select and sign your firmware image**, choose **Select a previously signed firmware image**\.

-1. Under **Pathname of firmware image on device**, enter the fully qualified path name to the location where the firmware image is copied onto your device\.
-This location might be different on different platforms\.
+1. Under **Pathname of firmware image on device**, enter the fully qualified path name to the location on your device where the OTA job will copy the firmware image\.
+This location varies by platform\.

 1. Under **Previous code signing job**, choose **Select**, and then choose the previous code\-signing job used to sign the firmware image you are using for the OTA update\.<a name="custom-signed"></a>